Applied Theatre Minor Description, Policies, and Procedures

 STEP ONE: Declare your interest

-You must also talk/communicate with your Student Advisor to make sure that you can organize your overall coursework to complete the required courses for the minor.
-Once your Advisor assesses that you can complete your course load and you’ve completed the personal essay, The Student Advisor will confirm that you have officially declared your pursuit of the Minor.
+Talk to your Advisor to make sure that you can organize your overall coursework to complete the required courses for the minor.
+You should also consider talking to Mauricio about whether or not this minor is the right fit for you.
+Once your Advisor assesses that you can complete your course load the Advisor will confirm that you have officially declared your pursuit of the Minor.

 STEP TWO: Participate in a Conference/Convergence at NYU